Yuriy Vilkul: Mayor of Kryvyi Rih

 In the 2010 Ukrainian local elections, Vilkul won the Kryvyi Rih mayoral election, securing his first term in office.

-On October 25, 2015, during the 2015 Ukrainian local elections, Vilkul defeated his opponent Yurii Myloboh by 752 votes (0.5% margin) in the second round, out of a total 108,000 voters.
+On 25 October 2015, during the 2015 Ukrainian local elections, Vilkul defeated his opponent Yurii Myloboh by 752 votes (0.5% margin) in the second round, out of a total 108,000 voters.
 In the election, Myloboh won five out of the city's seven districts.
 But in the city's smallest district, Inhuletskyi District, Vilkul won a disproportionately large number of votes.
 Several opposition parties filed an appeal due to potential election fraud, but was rejected by the courts.
 This led to several protests in November and December.

-On December 23, 2015, the Verkhovna Rada decided to reschedule the mayoral election to address the fraud allegations.
-This election was held on March 27, 2016, where Vilkul won 70% of the vote.
+On 23 December 2015, the Verkhovna Rada decided to re-schedule the mayoral election to address the fraud allegations.
+This election was held on 27 March 2016, where Vilkul won 70% of the vote.
 However, all the ballots from the election were stolen from the city archive.
 Vilkul was elected mayor of Kryvyi Rih for the second time.

 During the 2020 Ukrainian local elections, Vilkul won 44.96% of the vote in the first round, advancing to the second round along with Dmytro Shevchyk from the Servant of the People party, who won 25.94%.
 However, Vilkul then withdrew his candidacy citing health concerns, and endorsed Kostyantyn Pavlov from the pro-Russian Opposition Platform — For Life party.
 Pavlov, who only won 9.15% of the vote in the first round, then replaced Vilkul in the second round and was elected mayor of Kryvyi Rih.

-Since August 25, 2021, following Pavlov's death, Vilkul has been elected as Secretary of the Kryvyi Rih City Council, while also serving as acting mayor of Kryvyi Rih.
+Since 25 August 2021, following Pavlov's death, Vilkul has been elected as Secretary of the Kryvyi Rih City Council, while also serving as acting mayor of Kryvyi Rih.

 Scandals

 During the 2015 Kryvyi Rih mayoral election, there was a scandal alleging Vilkul of voter bribery.
 As a result, protests erupted against recognizing Vilkul as the legitimate winner.
 In this election, Vilkul only won two municipal districts while his opponent won five.

 Due to widespread protests, the announcement of the election results was postponed.
 Protests continued with more than three thousand people, as security forces tried to disperse the crowd.

-On March 27, 2016, in response to fraud allegations, the city reconducted the mayoral election.
+On 27 March 2016, in response to fraud allegations, the city reconducted the mayoral election.
 In early 2016, there were reports that Yurii Vilkul began distributing "aid" of 500 hryvnias to some citizens, including those who worked at municipal enterprises, large families, and pensioners.

 Personal life

-Vilkul is married and have two children, a son, Olexander Vilkul, and a daughter.
+Vilkul is married and has two children, a son, Oleksandr Vilkul, and a daughter.
 Vilkul has deposits in his bank account totaling 3.544 million hryvnias.

+Awards and honors

+Vilkul's awards and honors include the Order of Merit (Ukraine), the Order of Danylo Halytsky, the Medal for Assistance to the Armed Forces of Ukraine, the Badge "For the Merit to the City", State Prize of Ukraine in Science and Technology, and an Honorary Diploma of the Cabinet of Ministers of Ukraine.
+He also hold the title of Honored Science and Technology Figure of Ukraine.